clarity-digital/laravel-jwt-rest-api/README.md

 This boilerplate comes with [Pest](https://pestphp.com/) as its testing framework.
 In order to run the tests, run `./vendor/bin/pest`.

+## Contributing

+Feel free to open a pull request if you want to contribute to this project.
+All contributions / suggestions are welcome ✨

 ## License

 This project is open-sourced software licensed under the MIT license.